 Slow down, shut up, and observe yourself for a moment.
 Notice that you are like a traffic jam with north- and south-bound traffic in the same lane.
 North-bound is trying to get to work, south-bound wants to get home and relax.
 It’s obvious that one of these flows is going to have to surrender.
 If both refuse, then you remain jammed, bogged.
 And guess what: they both refuse.

 Notice the neighborhood, the universe, that surrounds the bogged-down highway.
 Notice that it is not bogged down.

 Get out of your car and traffic for a moment.
 Don’t worry about making things worse for the other drivers, they’re not going anywhere.
 Just step out.
-And by “step out” I mean: open your lens, just for a moment, to the wild but un-bogged infinity that is right in front of your face.
+And by “step out” I mean: open your lens, just for a moment, to the wild but un-bogged infinity that is all around you.

-Once you’ve seen how easy and immediate this is, how accessible it is, you can step outside your car, your traffic, whenever you want to.
-(Unless, of course, there’s an actual fight-or-flight emergency, a survival issue, in which case you may have to wait for your internal traffic to slow down.)
+Once you’ve seen how easy and immediate this is, how accessible it is, you can step outside your car, your traffic, whenever you want to (unless, of course, there’s an actual blaring emergency, a survival issue, in which case none of this will occur to you).

 Step Four (optional):